smrchy/redis-sessions/README.md

   */
 ```

+## Tests

+Before running Test you need to build the js files (npm run build) and have a redis server running.

 ## Typescript Pitfalls !!!

 * If you do not specify a d object in `create` and only partially set it using the `set` function, be aware that `get` may return a session with a defined d object that is missing properties of the supplied type.